 Additionally, we will be interested in the Kullback-Leibler divergence between the true posterior and the Gaussian approximation to the posterior.
 Here, $f(\bm{\theta })=\log(r\qty(\bm{\theta }|\bm{y}^{(j)}))$ is known up to a normalizing constant, but we can approximate it using the self-normalized importance ratios as follows

 where the first equality is the definition of the Kullback-Leibler divergence and the first and second approximations are the self-normalized importance sampling step ($r \sim S \overline{r} $ ) and smoothing step, respectively.
 This can be seen to converge to the true Kullback-Leibler divergence as $S\to \infty$ by using that $\tl{r}=\E_{Z}\qb{\tl{r} } r$ and the central limit theorem. \item Using $\pi_{\rmm{IS}} (\bm{\theta }|\bm{y}^{(j)}) $ we approximate the mean, covariance, and KL divergence and build a $0.95$ credible interval $I$ for $\bm{\theta }$.
 We also check whether the true parameter ${\bm{\theta }^{(j)}}^\rmm{true} $ is in $I$ and compare these results against the Gaussian approximation to the posterior in \eqref{gaussian approx}. \item We calculate $a_i=\mathbb{P}_{\mathrm{est}}\qty[\theta _i\leq{\theta_i^{(j)}}^{\rmm{true}}|\bm{y}^{(j)}]$ for $i=1,\ldots,5$ both in the case where $\bm{\theta }$ is sampled from $\pi_{\rmm{IS}} (\bm{\theta }|\bm{y}^{(j)}) $ and from the Gaussian approximation to the posterior using prior $\pi_{\mathrm{est}}$.
 We then plot the empirical cumulative distribution function of $a_i$ and compare it to the uniform distribution.
-If the implementation is well calibrated, then $a_i\sim U(0,1)$.
-See \cite{talts2018validating,modrak2023simulation}. \end{enumerate} \end{enumerate} \end{enumerate} The above was tried using the Gaussian distribution $Z$ to replace the posterior and not using importance sampling.
-The method using no smoothing in the importance sampling was also tested.
-But both the methods gave worse results than Pareto smoothed importance sampling and we only display this approximation in the results.
+If the implementation is well calibrated, then $a_i\sim U(0,1)$ \citep{talts2018validating,modrak2023simulation}. \end{enumerate} \end{enumerate} \end{enumerate} The above was attempted using the Gaussian distribution $Z$ to replace the posterior rather than employing importance sampling.
+The method that uses no smoothing in the importance sampling was also tested.
+However, both methods yielded worse results than Pareto smoothed importance sampling, and we only display this approximation in the results.
 Using \Cref{recovery point}, we can check whether the posterior distribution for $\bm{\theta }$ is accurate, and using \Cref{predictive point}, we check whether the implementation is well-calibrated.

 \begin{observation} Since the uniform priors give support to extreme values of $\kappa,\bm{v}$, sampling the true parameter $\bm{\theta}^{\rmm{true}}$ from the uniform prior often leads to singularities in the calculation of the importance samples.
 These cases made up a high percentage of the simulations (in one case, $90\%$), for which reason the improper uniform priors were not used to sample from $\bm{\theta}^{\rmm{true}}$ in the simulations below.
 Rather, the width of the beta priors was also reduced when simulating these parameters to avoid singularities. \end{observation} The results for the MAP estimate and the CI lengths were already presented for the anisotropy parameters $\log(\kappa),\bm{v}$ in \Cref{simulation section} \Cref{fig: MAP distances} and \Cref{fig: CI lengths}.
 Here, we begin by presenting these results for the remaining parameters $\log(\sigma_u),\log(\sigma_{\bm{\varepsilon}})$ in \Cref{fig: MAP distances sigma} and \Cref{fig: CI lengths sigma}.